Data Processing Agreement

 12. CHANGES AND ADDITIONS

-12.1 If the Data Protection Rules are changed during the term of this DPA, or if the Supervisory Authority issues guidelines, decisions or regulations concerning the application of the Data Protection Rules that result in this DPA no longer meeting the requirements for a DPA, the Parties shall make the necessary changes to this DPA, in order to meet such new or additional requirements.
-Such changes shall enter into force no later than thirty (30) days after a Party sends a notice of change to the other Party or otherwise no later than prescribed by the Data Protection Rules, guidelines, decisions or regulations of the Supervisory Authority.
+12.1 If the Data Protection Legislation are changed during the term of this DPA, or if the Supervisory Authority issues guidelines, decisions, or regulations concerning the application of the Data Protection Legislation that result in this DPA no longer meeting the requirements for a DPA, the Parties shall make the necessary changes to this DPA, in order to meet such new or additional requirements.
+Such changes shall enter into force no later than thirty (30) days after a Party sends a notice of change to the other Party or otherwise no later than prescribed by the Data Protection Legislation, guidelines, decisions or regulations of the Supervisory Authority.

 13. MISCELLANEOUS